-- 2020 complexity, but also providing opportunities to trace these processes with the rock's paragenetic history.
-Carbonate compositions are highly susceptible to diagenetic alteration, particularly when fluid chemistry and temperature changes, bringing them into and out\affect the thermodynamic stability of the carbonate stability fields.minerals.
-Mixing of fluids can be particularly corrosive such as seen where seawater and fresh water mix in a carbonate platform, or can be responsible for mineral precipitation.
-Introduction depending on the saturation state of the combined fluids (Runnells, 1969; Wigley and Plummer, 1976).
-Thus, introduction of fluids with different chemistries through - 25 exposure, uplift, or burial can destroy the original carbonate prior to precipitation of a new carbonate or can alter the carbonates visibly or at a microscopic scale.
-Therefore, an important part of any-investigation of carbonates should involve establishing field and petrographic relationships.
-We assume if you are workingStandard assessment of field and petrographic relationships between carbonate phases is a prerequisite to developing a detailed rock paragenesis necessary for interpreting the timing and source of depositional and diagenetic fluids interacting with carbonates, that your toolkit already involves establishingcarbonate rocks.
-Here, we present tools useful for characterizing the incorporation of radiogenic - 25 field relationships and careful petrography.
-You have a context that involves knowing the depositional and diagenetic histories, and our focus here is more on elucidating of the geochemsitry as it relates to the potential for incorporation of U and Pb in carbonates. - 30 elements-especially uranium, lead, and strontium-into carbonates as a means for relating Sr/Sr and U/Pb data to carbonate paragenetic frameworks.
+4Center for Advanced Radiation Sources, Randall, Chicago, IL 60637 sitions are highly susceptible to diagenetic alteration, particularly when fluid chemistry and temperature changes affect the thermodynamic stability of carbonate minerals.
+Mixing of fluids can be particularly corrosive such as seen where seawater and fresh water mix in a carbonate platform, or can be responsible for mineral precipitation depending on the saturation state of the combined fluids (Runnells, 1969; Wigley and Plummer, 1976).
+Thus, introduction of fluids with different chemistries through exposure, uplift, or burial can destroy the original carbonate prior to precipitation of a new carbonate or can alter the carbonates visibly or at a microscopic scale.
+Therefore, an important part of investigation of carbonates should involve establishing field and petrographic relationships.
+Standard assessment of field and petrographic relationships between carbonate phases is a prerequisite to developing a detailed rock paragenesis necessary for interpreting the timing and source of depositional and diagenetic fluids interacting with carbonate rocks.
+Here, we present tools useful for characterizing the incorporation of radiogenic elements-especially uranium, lead, and strontium-into carbonates as a means for relating 87Sr/86Sr and U/Pb data to carbonate paragenetic frameworks.